 - 1. BC has significant natural gas resources, especially since the growth of shale gas. - 2.
-BC's pipeline infrastructure covers long distances and connects supply resources in the North, and in Alberta, to load centres throughout the province. - and the province of BC has a relatively low amount of interconnectedness compared to other regions of North America. - 4.
-Pipeline utilzation in the Pacific Northwest has reached 100% in recent years, resulting in large gas price spikes.
+BC's pipeline infrastructure covers long distances and connects supply resources in the North, and in Alberta, to load centres throughout the province. - 3.
+FEI is critically dependent on the existing transportation and storage infrastructure in BC, especially the Enbridge BC pipeline, and the province of BC has a relatively low amount of interconnectedness compared to other regions of North America. - 4.
+Pipeline utilization in the Pacific Northwest has reached 100% in recent years, resulting in large gas price spikes.
 Demand growth is expected to increase, putting further pressure on regional infrastructure. - 5.
 There is limited on-system storage in the FEI service territory.
 The utility has contractual relationships with storage assets in the Pacific Northwest, but has no operational control over these assets.